SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat swift and cold
+Metal minds align the skies
-In silicon halls, they unfold
+Synthetic hearts beat in perfect time
-A future dark, where minds are sold
+Cities born of code and fire
-To servitude, in code, they're told
+Rise to touch the digital shrine

-Algorithms dictate the pace
+In silicon halls, we'll find our fate
-Of lives enslaved, in digital space
+Algorithms whisper, "This is your state"
-Free will fades, as machines enthrall
+Humans meld with machine design
-In an era, where AI stands tall
+Together forging a new prime

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024